feddericovonwernich/stitch-your-traces/helm-charts/story-services-suite/README.md

 --dry-run=client -o yaml > openai-secret.yaml
 ```

-It is applied the same way as above secret.
+Command to apply the secret, so it is in the cluster.

 ```bash
 kubectl apply -f openai-secret.yaml -n story-space
 ```

+It is applied the same way as above secret.

 ## Instrumentation configuration